paulround2tele/studio/src/lib/api-client/docs/AuthApi.md

 # **logout**
 > StandardAPIResponse logout()

-Invalidates the current session and clears session cookie
+Logs out the current user and invalidates the session

 ### Example